SoftServvDev/hilt-minifier/README.md

 <h1>HILT</h1>
 <h2>Minifier Tool for CSS</h2>

 This is a global NPM package, you can use it by using the hilt command in your terminal/command prompt.
+I plan on adding more file types if anyone is interested or in need of it, just email me at the address near the bottom of this page.

 <h3>Flags</h3>
 <p>-s (single file minifier)</p>